SwiftBSD/FreeBSDKit/README.md

 `CProcessDescritpors` is a wrapper for the process descritpor APIs.
 `Desciptors` Defines the descriptor protocols `Capabilites` Defines concrete implementations of the Capable Descriptors.

+## Big Todos

+The Swift toolchain includes a bunch of different types that are cross platform versions of the types defined here.
+For example `swift-corelibs-foundation` has a `Filehandle` type exposing a raw descriptor that can be extended to support `Capabilites`.
+If anyone has time write a PR with extensions for these types would be of great benefit.